UNICT-DMI/Telegram-SpottedDMI-Bot/README.md

 ## 🧪 _[Optional]_ Setting up testing and linting

 If you plan to contribute to this project, you may want to run the tests and the linters locally.

+> [!Note]
+> When creating a pull request, all the tests and linters will be run automatically using the [github actions](.github/workflows).
+> If the tests fail, the pull request won't be merged until all the errors are fixed.
+> Hence, it is recommended to run the tests and the linters locally before pushing your changes.

 #### Dependencies